 Still, numerous digs are active throughout unoccupied Cyprus.
 I visited:

-- Church of St. Lazarus Byzantine Museum, which houses religious icons, artifacts and relics
+- Church of Saint Lazarus Byzantine Museum, which houses religious icons, artifacts, and relics

-- Larnaka Fort, built in the 12th century AD and rebuilt many times since
+- Larnaka Fort, built in the twelfth century CE and rebuilt many times since

 - Archaeological site of the ancient city of Kition.
-The site is the temple area of the ancient city, including foundations of five consecutive temples and workshops for the smelting of copper, dating from the 13th to the 11th century BC.
-The location of the workshops indicates a direct link between religious authority and copper production.
+The site is the temple area of the ancient city, including foundations of five consecutive temples and workshops for the smelting of copper, dating from the thirteenth to the eleventh century BCE.

-- Bamboula archaeological site, which includes traces of a 9th century BC sanctuary and 5th century BC ship sheds
+- Bamboula archaeological site, which includes traces of a ninth century BCE sanctuary and fifth century BCE ship sheds

 - Larnaka Archaeological Museum with exhibits of pottery excavated in ancient Kition

-- Pierides Museum, exhibiting a nine-thousand-year span of ceramic art from Neolithic times, Copper Era, Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Frankish, Venetian and Ottoman periods.
+- Pierides Museum, exhibiting a nine-thousand-year span of ceramic art from Neolithic, Copper, Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Frankish, Venetian, and Ottoman periods.
 It is housed in a mansion built in 1825.

 A guide on a walking tour took us to a lace-making shop on a back street.
 Lace-making on Cyprus dates to at least the fourteenth century.
 The real deal comes from the village of Lefkara.
 Women in the village create pieces by hand in their homes, often taking months.
 Leonardo Da Vinci is said to have visited Lefkara in 1481 and purchased lace for the main altar of the Duomo di Milano.